fossid-ab/workbench-api-samples/post-scan-gates/README.md

 ## Check for Policy Violations

 By default, the script only checks for files with Pending Identifications.
-You can also check for policy violations with the `--policy-check` argument.
+Once all files have been Identified, you can check for policy violations with the `--policy-check` argument.

 ```python
 python3 post_scan_gates.py --policy-check
 ```

+Please note the policy check will not run if any files contain Pending Identifications.

 ## Adjusting the Status Check Interval